GeoffreyEmerson/301-final-project/UserGuide.md

 As the Event Organizer, here are the steps to get started:

-1. Start on the main page: (TODO: root URL goes here)
+1. Start on the main page: [Heroku link](https://convoke.herokuapp.com)
-1. Click on the "New Event" button.
+1. Enter a name for your event and click on the "Submit" button.
 1. Enter your name.
 If this is not your first time using the app, Convoke may remember you!
 1. You will now be looking at your event's main admin view.